Association of Hungarian National Values and Hungarikums

 fat: lard of „mangalica” pig

 paprika: hot ground paprika of szeged or sweet ground of Kalocsa

 The use of the listed ingredients alone ensures the quality offered by the Hungarian gastronomy as Hungarikum to guest and gourmands for alleviating their hunger.

 The Hamburg Port Festival was held 5 - 8 May 2016, where Hungary had the privilege to be the guest of honour.
 The Association of Hungarian National Values and Hungarikums has been invited to present the Hungarian gastronomic values in the Pavilion of Hungarikums.

 Our aim was to show the visitors the widest possible selection of our national cuisine.

 Our selection included the "Original Hungarian Goulash Soup", "Roasted mangalica sausage with whole seed mustard", "Hungarian grey cattle sausage with tarragon horseradish", "Kalocsa roast with Vecsés cabbage in bread plate", "Roasted goose with rosemary and steamed cabbage with champagne" , "Békés county's oven baked cottage cheese, apple, cherry and poppy seed strudels".
-Most of these foods has been already awarded the title "hungaricum".
-Most of these foods has been already awarded the title "hungaricum".
+Most of these foods has been already awarded the title "hungarikum".
+Most of these foods has been already awarded the title "hungarikum".

-We also offered our guests unique, "hungaricum" alcohol called pálinka.
+We also offered our guests unique, "hungarikum" alcohol called pálinka.
 Our selection included the world famous Hungarian white, red and rosé wines.
 Our beer brewing tradition was represented by Pécs city's brewery's Mátyás beer.